A.1. UGC's Team Fortress 2 Leagues were created to offer an organized competitive environment for Team Fortress 2 players of all experience levels.

 3.2.
 Servers must have a MINIMUM of 19 available slots.
 This is to accommodate both teams and SourceTV.

 3.3.
-Any server used in an official match must be running the appropriate UGC server config for the map type.
+Any server used in an official match must be running the appropriate UGC server config for the map type(servers must be running sv_pure 2).
 The configs can be found on the files page.

 3.4.
 VAC (Valve Anti Cheat - Secure Mode) must be enabled for all matches.